GoogleChrome/CertificateTransparency/log_policy.md

 # Certificate Transparency Log Policy
-Certificate Transparency includes a multi-party protocol for providing cryptographically-verifiable proofs to audit the issuance and security practices of Certificate Authorities.
+Certificate Transparency includes a multi-party protocol for providing cryptographically-verifiable proofs to audit the issuance and security practices of Certification Authorities (CAs).

-To support such auditing, Chrome includes a list of Logs that have passed an application process and are recognized to be operating in the public interest.
+To support such auditing, Chrome includes a [list of logs](log_lists.md) that have passed an application process and are recognized to be operating in the public interest.
+This Certificate Transparency Log Policy ("Policy") sets forth how a Certificate Transparency log operator may have its log recognized within Chrome for the purposes of certificates satisfying Chrome's [CT policy](ct_policy.md), as well as the ongoing expectations of these log operators.
+This policy may be updated from time to time.

-This Certificate Transparency Log Policy ("Policy") sets forth how a Certificate Transparency Log Operator may have its Log recognized within Chrome as well as the ongoing expectations of these Log Operators.
-This policy may be updated by Google from time to time.
+While CT logs are critical infrastructure for the web, many organizations with experience operating web services at scale have the prerequisites necessary to operate CT logs successfully.
+If you might be interested in operating logs, please reach out to the Chrome team at chrome-certificate-transparency@google.com.
+Chrome is keen to work with potential and current log operators to ensure those operators are successful.

 ---